api-platform/docs/distribution/index.md

 Speaking about IDEs, our favorite software to develop API Platform apps is [PHPStorm](https://www.jetbrains.com/phpstorm/) with its awesome [Symfony](https://confluence.jetbrains.com/display/PhpStorm/Getting+Started+-+Symfony+Development+using+PhpStorm) and [Php Inspections](https://plugins.jetbrains.com/plugin/7622-php-inspections-ea-extended-) plugins.
-Give them a try, you'll got auto-completion for almost everything and awesome quality analysis.
+Give them a try, you'll get auto-completion for almost everything and awesome quality analysis.

 The API Platform distribution comes with a dummy entity for test purpose: `api/src/Entity/Greeting.php`.
 We will remove it later.